yoasif/yoasif.github.io/_posts/2025-06-18-mozilla-backs-off-on-data-collection-firefox-labs-to-not-require-telemetry-or-studies-in-future-updates.markdown

 There is no mention in the post that Mozilla is moving functionality behind data collection -- that was relegated to the [Enterprise release notes for 138](https://support.mozilla.org/en-US/kb/firefox-enterprise-138-release-notes "Firefox for Enterprise 138 - Release notes").

-Well, it has been a few hours since I posted, and there is reason to celebrate -- Mozilla is updating Firefox Labs to let people access features without needing to enable data collection.
+It is now a few hours since I posted, and there is reason to celebrate -- Mozilla is updating Firefox Labs to let people access features without needing to enable data collection.

 ## Mozilla's Update

 A couple of hours after I published my last post, I heard from a Mozilla employee that they might have an interesting update for me.

-A little while later, they linked [bug 1972647](https://bugzilla.mozilla.org/show_bug.cgi?id=1972647 "Enable Firefox Labs when Telemetry or Studies are Disabled") to me.
+A little while later, they pointed me to [bug 1972647](https://bugzilla.mozilla.org/show_bug.cgi?id=1972647 "Enable Firefox Labs when Telemetry or Studies are Disabled").

 Let's have a look!